 In these meetings, you can ask critical questions to help you better serve your client.
 For example:

 - Have we been able to help you improve your KPI?

 - How could we serve you better?

 - What else are you working towards or struggling with?

-This is an opportunity to not only gather invaluable qualitative feedback, but also to upsell or cross-sell existing customers.
-Whatever you do, be sure to be empathetic—only sell what you genuinely think will be good for them.
+This is an opportunity to gather invaluable qualitative feedback and upsell or cross-sell existing customers.
+Whatever you do, be sure to be empathetic—only sell what you genuinely think will be good for them